mehmetegeacican/MyLibrary/README.md

 ## Front end Libraries

 Front-end libraries are collections of pre-written code, typically written in languages like HTML, CSS, and JavaScript, that developers can use to expedite the process of building user interfaces (UIs) and web applications.
 These libraries provide reusable components, functions, and utilities that help streamline development tasks and improve efficiency.
-Front-end libraries often focus on specific areas of web development, such as UI components, state management, data visualization, or routing.
+Front-end libraries often focus on specific areas of web development, such as UI components, state management, data visualization, or routing[^2].

 Some popular front-end libraries include: